monstaro/semantic-ui/README.md

 	- Include the pagination component, which should be configured to display 10 items per page.
 It should also include ellipsis, first/last nav, and previous/next nav options.
 	- The header of each column in the table should sort ascending/descending order, alphabetically & numerically.
 	- Toggling the ascending/descending order should sort the entire data set, not just the items in the currently viewed page.
-	- Bonus: Add a search input that filters the
+	- Bonus: Add a search input that filters the list based on Company Name, Email, Address or Website.
+The filtering should be based on strings that contain the characters provided in the input, rather than being an exact match.

 ---------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).